jwergieluk/wergieluk-com/content/page/histograms-and-kdes.md

 $$\frac{1}{nh}K\left(\frac{x - x_i}{h}\right),$$

-has the area of `1/129` -- just like the Jenga bricks used for the construction of the histogram.
+has the area of `1/129` -- just like the bricks used for the construction of the histogram.
 It follows that the function $$f$$ is a probability density function (the area under its graph equals one).
 Let's have a look at it: